ddev/ddev/docs/users/providers/acquia.md

 7. Your project must include drush; `ddev composer require drush/drush` if it isn't there already.
 8. `ddev restart`
 9. Use `ddev pull acquia` to pull the project database and files.
 10. Optionally use `ddev push acquia` to push local files and database to Aquia.
 Note that `ddev push` is a command that can potentially damage your production site, so this is not recommended.
+If you want to enable push, you must set the environment variable DDEV_ALLOW_PUSH=true in your .ddev/config.yaml or ~/.ddev/global_config.yaml.

 ### Usage